 Viewers are big fans of drama, so it’s not uncommon to ship two characters to death even if they treat each other poorly or have a damaging union.
 Yet characters enjoying their happily ever after doesn't mean their love is an example of an ideal, healthy relationship.
 Quite the contrary.

 Often enough, TV writers have a special talent of making us root for characters who have done awful things to each other, ranging from cheating to being on-again, off-again to verbal abuse.
-Here are some undeniably toxic TV relationships you can still swoon over, messed up TV relationships you can't help but love.
+Here are some undeniably toxic TV relationships you can still swoon over, messed up TV relationships you can't help but love because your favorite TV couples aren't necessarily the best for each other.

 Ross And Rachel From Friends